Characterization of non-adaptive Clifford channels: Characterization of Clifford channels

 Another natural possibility to define Clifford channels is to rely on their stabilizer preserving properties.\footnote{It is quite often that stabilizer operations are defined as channels that map pure stabilizer states to pure stabilizer states (e.g.\ \cite{Gu_2023}), but we have not come across a careful justification for such definition.} We will call a channel $\Phi : \TrClass(\Hil_A) \to \TrClass(\Hil_B)$ \emph{stabilizer preserving} if it maps all pure stabilizer states $\ket{\psi}\in\PStab_A$ to mixed stabilizer states $\Phi[\proj{\psi}]\in\Stab_B$.
+Surely, channels representable by non-adaptive stabilizer circuits have this property.
 The channel $\Phi$ is \emph{completely stabilizer preserving} if for any qubit environment $E$ the amplification $\Id_E\otimes\Phi$ is stabilizer preserving.
 We will call a channel $\Phi$ \emph{pure stabilizer preserving} if it maps pure stabilizer states to pure stabilizer states, and \emph{completely pure stabilizer preserving} if this condition holds for all $\Id_E\otimes\Phi$.
 Also, we will call $\Phi$ \emph{adaptive stabilizer preserving} if it maps pure stabilizer states to mixtures of stabilizer states, and \emph{completely adaptive stabilizer preserving} likewise.

 Let us compare these definitions.
 It is straightforward that pure stabilizer preserving channels are stabilizer preserving, which themselves are adaptive stabilizer preserving.
 If a channel is completely stabilizer preserving, then it also sends all mixed stabilizer states to mixed stabilizer states (consider the action on purifications).
 It is not obvious that usual stabilizer preserving channels map mixed stabilizer states to mixed stabilizer states.
-That does not hold for classical channels: the non-linear map $(x,y)\mapsto x\cdot y$ is deterministic, but maps the uniform distribution over $\Int_2^2$ to non-uniform distribution.
-Nevertheless, in Theorem~\ref{thm:stabilizer_preserving_are_clifford} we show that stabilizer preserving channels are always completely stabilizer preserving.
-In contrast, it was shown in \cite[Section 4]{Seddon_2019} that adaptive stabilizer preserving channels are not necessarily completely adaptive stabilizer preserving.
+That does not hold for classical channels: the non-linear map $(x,y)\mapsto x\cdot y$ is deterministic, but maps the uniform distribution over $\Int_2^2$ to non-uniform distribution over $\Int_2$.
+Also, it was shown in \cite[Section 4]{Seddon_2019} that adaptive stabilizer preserving channels are not necessarily completely adaptive stabilizer preserving.
+Nevertheless, in Theorem~\ref{thm:stabilizer_preserving_are_clifford} we prove that stabilizer preserving channels are always completely stabilizer preserving.

 Finally, since the properties of a channel $\Phi$ are tied to properties of it's Choi state $\sigma$, it would be natural to expect that Choi states of Clifford channels are stabilizer.
 The list of elementary operations and their respective Choi states is given in Table~\ref{tab:Choi_states}, for these elements the Choi states are indeed stabilizer.